matomo-org/looker-studio-connector/TESTS.md

 ### Automated tests

+#### The tests are failing suddenly, what do I do?

+The automated tests are run against `https://demo.matomo.cloud` so if something changes in the deploy there (say a new plugin is enabled or a bug is introduced that affects the connector), the tests in the connector will start to fail.
+This is by design.

+If you are a developer tasked with fixing these tests, here's how you would go about it:

+**without running the connector yourself**

+If you do not have your own dev environment for the connector setup, and the test failures are simple (say there are new reports in demo.matomo.cloud so there are now some missing expected test files), you can simply edit the expected files in `tests/appscript/expected` based on the github action output.

+**the testing locally way**

+If you have your own dev environment for the connector setup, you can run the specific failing tests by:

+* adding a `.only(` to the test's source
+* running the test via `npm test -- ./tests/appscript/failingtest.spec.ts` (replace `failingtest` with the name of the spec file)

+This will allow you to debug the connector, inserting console.log() lines and checking the output in Apps Script.

+Read the relevant section in README.md to get setup for development.
+Read below if you need to write new tests.

+#### Test System Documentation

 The automated tests exist within the `./tests/appscript` directory and can be run via the `npm test` command.

 These tests use Jest, but unlike normal unit tests, execute functions within apps script to provide fuller coverage.